Bio

 Leia Lensing was lauded by Houstonia magazine for her “clarity and opulent color” in her Houston Grand Opera debut as Mary in Der fliegende Holländer.
-In the 2023-24 season, she makes her debut with Glyndebourne Festival Opera as Dritte Dame in Die Zauberflöte and returns to the Staatsoper Stuttgart as the Third Secretary in Nixon in China following her performances of Waltraute in Die Walküre and the Third Wood Nymph in Rusalka in the previous two seasons.
+In the 2024-25 season, she makes her Metropolitan Opera debut as the Fifth Unborn in Die Frau ohne Schatten and joins the company for its production of Pique Dame.
+She also returns to Staatsoper Stuttgart to reprise her performance of the Third Wood Nymph in Rusalka.
+Her future engagements include returns to Glyndebourne Festival Opera and Houston Grand Opera.
+Last season, she made her debut with Glyndebourne Festival Opera as Dritte Dame in Die Zauberflöte and returned to the Staatsoper Stuttgart as the Third Secretary in Nixon in China.

-She has joined Ars Lyrica Houston for Bach’s Vergnügte Ruh’, beliebte Seelenlust, BWV 170 and Ein Herz, das seinen Jesum lebend weiß, BWV, 134 as well as for a program of Handel and Bach centered upon Hercules.
+Ms. Lensing made her debut at the Staatsoper Stuttgart as Waltraute in Die Walküre and returned to the company to sing her first performances of the Third Wood Nymph in Rusalka.
+She joined Ars Lyrica Houston for Bach’s Vergnügte Ruh’, beliebte Seelenlust, BWV 170 and Ein Herz, das seinen Jesum lebend weiß, BWV, 134 as well as for a program of Handel and Bach centered upon Hercules.
 She sang the title role of Holst’s Savitri with Wolf Trap Opera and previously joined the Metropolitan Opera roster for its productions of Die Zauberflöte and La traviata.
 Her reprisal of Mary in Der fliengende Holländer and Ruth in The Pirates of Penzance, both with Utah Opera; Maman, La tasse chinoise, Un pâtre, and La libellule in L’enfant et les sortileges with Florentine Opera; and her return to Houston Grand Opera as a Flowermaiden and Voice from Above in Parsifal were cancelled due to COVID-19, as were her scheduled performances of the Page von Herodias in Salome and Dritte Dame in Die Zauberflöte with the company, Beethoven’s Choral Fantasy with the Houston Symphony, and her role debut as Olga in Eugene Onegin with Wolf Trap Opera as a Filene Artists in the previous season.

 She recently completed her tenure as a member of Houston Grand Opera’s prestigious Studio, where her performances also included excerpts of Clarice in La pietra del paragone, Juno in Semele, and Madame de la Haltière in Cendrillon in addition to covering David in Saul.
 She is a former two-time member of the Santa Fe Opera Apprentice Singer program at which she sang Vaughn Williams’ Serenade to Music opening the company’s concert feature Renée Fleming, performed scenes of the Orfeo in Orfeo ed Euridice and Zita in Gianni Schicchi, and covered Pasqualita in Adams’ Doctor Atomic and Grandmother Buryjovka in Jenufa.
 Upon the culmination of her work with Santa Fe Opera, she won the Campbell/Wachter Scholarship Award.
 She is also a former Apprentice Artist of Des Moines Metro Opera.